facebookresearch/Pearl/README.md

 3. [Frozen Lake](https://nbviewer.org/github/facebookresearch/Pearl/blob/main/tutorials/frozen_lake/frozen_lake.ipynb).
 A simple example showing how to use a one-hot observation wrapper to learn the classic problem with DQN.

+4. [Lunar Lander](https://nbviewer.org/github/facebookresearch/Pearl/blob/main/tutorials/lunar_lander/lunar_lander.ipynb).
+Demonstrates how to use DQN and PPO in discrete and continuous action spaces in Gymnasium's Lunar Lander environment.

-4. [Deep Q-Learning (DQN) and Double DQN](https://nbviewer.org/github/facebookresearch/Pearl/blob/main/tutorials/sequential_decision_making/DQN_and_DoubleDQN_example.ipynb).
+5. [Deep Q-Learning (DQN) and Double DQN](https://nbviewer.org/github/facebookresearch/Pearl/blob/main/tutorials/sequential_decision_making/DQN_and_DoubleDQN_example.ipynb).
 Demonstrates how to run DQN and Double DQN on the Cart-Pole environment.

-5. [Actor-critic algorithms with safety constraints](https://nbviewer.org/github/facebookresearch/Pearl/blob/main/tutorials/actor_critic_and_rc_safety_module/actor_critic_and_safe_actor_critic.ipynb).
+6. [Actor-critic algorithms with safety constraints](https://nbviewer.org/github/facebookresearch/Pearl/blob/main/tutorials/actor_critic_and_rc_safety_module/actor_critic_and_safe_actor_critic.ipynb).
 Demonstrates how to run Actor Critic methods, including a version with safe constraints.

 ## Design and Features